 The SaaS business model is fairly straightforward.
-You develop a cloud-based software platform or application and build an online website portal to market the SaaS offering and a portal where users can access the SaaS platform.
+Once you have a SaaS proof of concept, the next step is to develop a cloud-based software platform or application and build an online website portal to market the SaaS offering and a portal where users can access the SaaS platform.

 You’ll need a tech team to perform routine maintenance and updates to the SaaS platform, as this is a key advantage from the customer’s perspective — the customer doesn’t need to handle any of the maintenance or updates.
 A SaaS business will also need customer service and tech support staff to provide customer support.
 This is a key component of a SaaS offering, with the best in the business excelling in this area.